thoughtcroft/thoughtcroft.github.io/_posts/2003-11-23-what-is-involved-in-running-an-smsf.md

 ---
 layout:   post
-title:  What is involved in running an SMSF?
+title:    "What is involved in running an SMSF?"
 date:     2003-11-23
+category: smsf
-tags:   [asfa, smsf]
+tags:
+  - apra
+  - asfa
+  - superannuation
 ---

 [The Association of Superannuation Funds of Australia